Be Blog

 surrogacy be parent

-Polycystic Ovary Syndrome (PCOS) is a hormonal disorder and is very common among women of reproductive age.
-It is also a chronic endocrine disorder.
-Women with PCOS may have infrequent or prolonged menstrual periods.
-When PCOS is diagnosed there is also an excessive amount of male hormone levels, which are androgens.
-In women who have PCOS, the ovaries produce follicles, but the ovules do not mature or leave the ovary.
+Polycystic Ovary Syndrome (PCOS) is a chronic endocrine disorder that commonly affects women during their reproductive years.
+Women with PCOS may have infrequent or prolonged menstrual periods and, upon diagnosis, display high male hormone levels (hyperandrogenism).
+In women with PCOS, the ovaries produce follicles, but the ovules do not mature or leave the ovary.
 These immature follicles can become liquid-filled sacs called ‘’cysts”.

 • Irregular menstrual periods or no periods at all.
 Irregular or prolonged menstrual cycles are the most common sign of PCOS.

 • High level of androgens.
-Androgens are male hormones and an excess amount of them in the body of a woman causes excess facial and body hair (hirsutism), and rarely severe acne and male pattern baldness.
+Androgens are male hormones and an excess amount can cause excess facial and body hair (hirsutism), severe acne and male pattern baldness.

 • Polycystic ovaries.
-Ovaries enlarge and may contain follicles that surround the eggs.
-As a result, the ovaries fail to function regularly.
+Ovaries enlarge and fail to function regularly.

 • Weight gain

-• Difficulty while getting pregnant.
-Because of irregular ovulation or failure to ovulate.
+• Difficulty achieving pregnancy.
+Due to irregular ovulation or failure to ovulate.

 • Low-grade inflammation.
-Maybe this term is not known to you, it describes white blood cells’ production of substances in order to fight infection.
-It is interesting to know that research has shown that women with PCOS have a type of low-grade inflammation that stimulates polycystic ovaries to produce androgens, which can lead to heart and blood vessel problems too.
+Inflammation spurs white blood cells to produce substances which fight infection.
+Research has shown that women with PCOS have notable low-grade inflammation which stimulates polycystic ovaries to produce androgens, which can also contribute to heart and blood vessel issues.

 • Heredity.
-Research suggests that certain genes might be connected to PCOS.
+Studies suggests that certain genes may be connected to PCOS.

-• Excess androgens.
-The ovaries produce super high levels of androgen, resulting in hirsutism and acne.
+• Excess in androgens.
+The ovaries produce elevated levels of androgens,resulting in hirsutism and acne.

 Hormonal Therapy

-Oral contraceptives regulate women’s periods.
-By making the uterine wall blood on a regular basis, they elevate the risk of overgrowth or endometrial cancer associated with not having regular periods.
-These medications also control hair growth and acne by suppressing androgens, fertility drugs can be given to stimulate ovulation in women who want to become pregnant.
+Oral contraceptives regulate a woman’s menstrual cycle.
+By promoting the shedding of the uterine wall on a regular basis, they reduce the risk of overgrowth or endometrial cancer which is associated with not having regular periods.
+These medications also control hair growth and acne by suppressing androgens.

-Other medications that are good for treating PCOS symptoms are those which reduce the insulin level.
-It also helps women to lose weight.
+Other medications, good for treating the symptoms of PCOS, include those which reduce insulin levels and also help women to lose weight.

 Author